The Indianapolis Garden Club

 THE PARKS ALLIANCE OF INDIANAPOLIS

 In 2020, the Indianapolis Garden Club fulfilled a pledge of $100,000 for landscaping at The Taggart Memorial Amphitheatre at Riverside Park.
 The Memorial is listed on the National Register of Historic Places and underwent restoration.
 This significant gift was made to commemorate the Indianapolis Bicentennial and the Ninetieth birthday of the IGC.
-Additionally, the IGC has supported Indy Urban Acres under the Parks Alliance which grows, harvests, and distributes free produce to those experiencing food insecurity and educates and engages neighborhood residents on farming practices
+Additionally, the IGC has supported Indy Urban Acres under the Parks Alliance which grows, harvests, and distributes free produce to those experiencing food insecurity and educates and engages neighborhood residents on farming practices.

 download-2